All Blogs

 Unlike its counterpart (the SAT), the ACT is linear and not adaptive.
 That means the questions on the test are fixed and do not vary based on your performance.
 In such tests, students sometimes feel less stressed because they don’t have to worry about the first module impacting their second module.

 As of today, the ACT is conducted over computers only at international locations.
 Within the USA, test-takers can choose whether they'd like to go for the pencil-and-paper version or the digital version.
-It comprises four sections, each of which will be scored between 1 and 36.
+It comprises three compulsory sections, each of which will be scored between 1 and 36.

 Advantages of the ACT